Winchester, Massachusetts: 19th and 20th centuries

 The town's early growth paralleled improvements in transportation.
 Prior to incorporation, the Middlesex Canal, linking the Merrimack River to Boston, was completed through what was then Waterfield.
 It flourished from 1803 to 1836, until the Boston and Lowell Railroad completed a line that neatly split the town and provided it with two stations.
 Able to deliver passengers as well as goods, the railroad soon superseded the canal and spurred more people to move to the area.
 The first church was built in 1840, the Post Office followed in 1841, and soon after incorporation town schools were started.
 Industries small and large followed, including the Beggs and Cobb tannery and the Winn Watch Hand factory, which would operate well into the 20th century.

 By the time of the Civil War, to which Winchester lent many citizens, the need for a town water supply became apparent.
 Engineers convinced a skeptical public to fund a dam in the highlands to the east of town.
 The structure blocked the creek that flowed from the Middlesex Fells and produced the first of three reservoirs that continue to provide water today.

-In the early 20th century, growth continued swiftly as Winchester evolved from its agri-industrial roots into the bedroom community it is today.
-A rich mix of immigrants—the Irish in the northern and eastern neighborhoods, a handful of African-Americans who flocked to the New Hope Baptist Church in the highlands, and finally Italians who came to work in the westside farms and live in the "Plains" to the east—complemented Winchester's Yankee forebears.
+In the early 20th century, growth continued swiftly as Winchester evolved from its agrarian and industrial roots into the bedroom community it is today.
+A rich mix of immigrants—the Irish in the northern and eastern neighborhoods, small numbers of African-Americans who flocked to the New Hope Baptist Church in the highlands, and later Italians who came to work in the westside farms while living in the "Plains" to the east—complemented Winchester's Yankee forebears.